innominds-mobility/swift-custom-ui-elements/README.md

 ![InnoProgressViewCircle Icon](Resources/InnoProgressViewCircle.png "InnoProgressViewCircle Icon")

 #### Usage
-Add an uiview IBoutlet from IB or can do by programetically create a uiview subclassing `InnoProgressViewCircle`.
+Add an uiview IBoutlet from IB or can do by programmatically create a uiview subclassing `InnoProgressViewCircle`.
 ```swift
 @IBOutlet weak var customProgressView: InnoProgressViewCircle!
 ```